phetsims/equality-explorer/doc/implementation-notes.md

 - `EqualityExplorerRewardNode`

 Instances of all other types are static, created during sim initialization or lazily, and exist for the lifetime of the sim.

-If you make significant modifications to this sim that involve any of the above dynamic types, you should perform memory leak testing similar to https://github.com/phetsims/equality-explorer/issues/64.

 ## Model